Online Tensor Learning: Computational and Statistical Trade-offs, Adaptivity and Optimal Regret: Optimal Adaptive Online Learning when Horizon is Unknown

-Finally, it is obvious that there are scenarios where the conditions before eq. (\ref{eq:thm:adaptive-1}) and eq. (\ref{eq:thm:adaptive-2}) can be satisfied simultaneously, in which cases the Adaptive-oRGrad algorithm can achieve both statistical optimality and optimal regret.
+Finally, it is evident that there are scenarios where the conditions prior to equations~(\ref{eq:thm:adaptive-1}) and~(\ref{eq:thm:adaptive-2}) are simultaneously satisfied.
+In such cases, the Adaptive-oRGrad algorithm can achieve both statistical optimality and optimal regret.